 It is important to note that the program is the same regardless of which cohort is selected.
 However, the following can be considered when making a selection:

 - Your interest in the pedagogical approach of the cohort

 - The district(s) aligned with the cohort

-- Extra coursework that may be required before September start (IB or Montessori)
+- Extra coursework may be required before September start (IB option)

 Hiring practices vary with each school district based on application packages and the needs of the district.
 Districts are free to interview and hire teacher candidates from any of our cohorts, so practicum location does not restrict where teacher candidates may eventually apply or work.